A strengthened bound on the number of states required to characterize maximum parsimony distance: Introduction

 One crucial combinatorial and algorithmic insight is that $d_{\mathrm{MP}}$ can be computed by restricting our attention to characters $\chi$ that are convex on one of the trees: this means that the parsimony score of that tree on $\chi$, is one less than the number of states in $\chi$.
 (In fact, we can further restrict our attention to convex characters that have at least two taxa per state \cite{kelk2017complexity}).
 This raises the question of just how many such convex characters there can be.
 In \cite{kelk2017note} it was shown that there are $\Theta(\phi^n)$ such characters, where $\phi \approx 1.618$ is the golden ratio and $n=|X|$.
-Boes et al \cite{boes2016linear} adopted a more fine-grained analysis and proved that $d_{\mathrm{MP}}$ can be computed by focussing on convex characters that have at most $7k-5$ states, where $k = d_{\mathrm{MP}}$ (and $k \geq 1$).
+In 2016 Boes et al \cite{boes2016linear} adopted a more fine-grained analysis and proved that $d_{\mathrm{MP}}$ can be computed by focussing on convex characters that have at most $7k-5$ states, where $k = d_{\mathrm{MP}}$ (and $k \geq 1$).
+Later, as a by-product of a kernelization argument, it was shown in \cite{jones2021maximum} -- using a completely different argument -- that (ignoring additive terms) 560$k$ states are sufficient.
 Here we build on the results of \cite{boes2016linear} and strengthen the $7k-5$ bound to $2k$.
 Although we use the same machinery as \cite{boes2016linear}, our technique and analysis is significantly more nuanced.
 One important feature of our analysis is to use Fitch's algorithm \cite{Fitch71}, a well-known algorithm for computing the parsimony score of a tree on a character $\chi$, to help us reason about the way the parsimony score of the tree changes under the action of careful changes to $\chi$.
 Fitch's algorithm also plays a central role in our second main result, a lower bound, which shows that for every $k \geq 1$ a convex character with at least $k+1$ states is sometimes necessary.
-In the last part of our article we discuss some ideas for further narrowing the gap between $k+1$ and $2k$; we conjecture that the $2k$ can be lowered to $k+1$, although we are still some way from proving that.
+Clearly, there remains a gap between the $k+1$ lower bound and the $2k$ upper bound.
+What is the `true' bound?
+To develop more intuition for this we undertake in the third part of the article an empirical analysis of 644 tree pairs from an existing dataset \cite{van2022reflections}.
+We find that none of the tree pairs require more than $k$ states and, on average, only $0.44k$ states are required.
+This strengthens our belief, discussed in the conclusion, that the $2k$ upper bound can be lowered to $k+1$, although we are still some way from proving that.
+The conclusion also reflects on the challenges associated with closing this gap.